 Check the smartraveller.gov.au website for the latest travel advice on Indonesia, including general advice on security and health matters.
 You can also subscribe to automatically receive email updates whenever the travel advisory is changed.

-Register on-line so that in the event of an emergency, such as a natural disaster or a family emergency, we can contact you.
+Subscribe for updates to the Indonesia travel advice so that in the event of an emergency, such as a natural disaster or a family emergency, we can contact you.

 Carefully read the advice under Services for Australians and ensure that people travelling in your party are aware of the potential problems that may be encountered.